Makhimba25/Demand-Side-Platform-New-Feature/README.md

 Although there are ways to get a segment report within MM, T1 does not have a direct segment level reporting feature.
 This is because impressions, spend and conversions are not deduped if a user falls into more than one segment.

-* SOLUTION 1: Dedupe and give trader access to segment info
+SOLUTION 1: Dedupe and give trader access to segment info

 1. Use Pandas group by function, to filter by mmuid and then count the number of uniques within a segment for each user.
 This means that the user falls into a particular segment X amount of times.
-2. Using def function, define a dedupe function with conditionals so that if the user count within a segment is above 1, set the value to one in the dataframe being used.
+2. Define a dedupe function with conditionals so that if the user count within a segment is above 1, set the value to one in the dataframe being used.
 This means that all users will only be counted within one segment.
 3. Using numerical python and pyplot, show a bar graph of the segments that drove the most conversions so that traders can easily visualize what the top performers for their campaign is.